Happier Than Ever (song): Live performances

+Cover versions

 Kelly Clarkson performed a live cover of "Happier Than Ever" on The Kelly Clarkson Show on September 30, 2021.
 Its studio version, released on May 25, 2022, was later used as the lead single from her seventh extended play Kellyoke (2022).
 Canadian singer Shawn Mendes and Japanese-British singer-songwriter Rina Sawayama covered the song for BBC Radio 1 Live Lounge in 2021 and 2022, respectively.
 Mendes sang its first half with mellow vocals while playing an acoustic guitar, and the rest on an electric guitar with fervid vocal runs and high notes, while Sawayama performed an alt-rock version she described as "a little darker ... [and] moodier" than Eilish's original version.
 Black Country, New Road did a cover of "Happier Than Ever" at a concert on September 5, 2022.